neurohacked/friend-finder/README.md

-# friend-finder
+# get-paired
-A quick and simple friend finder app using Node.js
+A quick and simple Node.js app to find someone to pair program with.